laurenriffe/Riffe-Python-Portfolio/README.md

 # Riffe-Python-Portfolio
-This repository will encompass all my completed coding projects - showcasing data analysis and Python proficiency.
+This repository will encompass all my completed coding projects.
+Organized by folders and a short description for each project, I will showcase data analysis skills and Python proficiency.